Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Configure multi-factor authentication (MFA) for your GitHub account.
 - [x] Add the Azure Boards app to the repository.

 ### You mc configuring Azure DevOps build pipelines.
 You plan to use hosted build agents.
 Which build agent pool should you use to compile each application type?
-To answer, drag the appropriate built agent pools to the correct application types.
-Each butt agent pool may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 ![Question 23](images/question23.jpg)